nlins8224/Oubinity/DOCUMENTATION.md

 #### Binary Greedy Meshing

-Binary Greedy Meshing will be introduced in steps.
-It can be understood as two algorithms in one:
+Binary greedy meshing combines faces of the same orientation (top, left) and type (sand, stone) that lie on the same plane into a single quad using a few bitwise operations.
+It has two main phases:
 1. Binary meshing (binary face culling)
 2. Greedy meshing

 ##### Binary meshing:
-This part of the whole algorithm determines if a face should be visible.
+This part of the algorithm determines if a face should be visible.
+An array of chunk's voxel types is given as an input.
+At first each face of solid voxel type (i.e. not air) is considered visible.
+Faces in chunk interior will be culled out.
 The idea is to group faces in a way that allows to determine visibility not just for one face, but for a whole column simultaneously in one or few bitwise operations.

 First, we need to store faces in columns.
 We have three axises (x, y, z), so we have three column types, one per axis.
 ![Column](https://i.ibb.co/qsyPJ1s/Screenshot-2024-11-30-191422.png)